HGVSnomenclature/VarNomen/_bg-material/glossary.md

         :   a translocation with an uneven exchange of DNA sequences and segments being deleted or duplicated

 *   transposition
-    :   a sequence change where compared to a reference sequence a range of nucleotides moves from one position to another position, i.e. a deletion at one postion combined with the insertion of the deleted sequence at another position.
+    :   a sequence change where, compared to a reference sequence, a large stretch of DNA moves from one position in the genome to another position, i.e. a deletion at one postion combined with the insertion of the deleted sequence at another position.
+The variant is described as a deletion at the original location and an insertion at the new location.

 *   transversion
     :   a nucleotide variant changing a purine nucleotide to a pyrimidine nucleotide (A or G > T or C), or a pyrimidine nucleotide to a purine nucleotide (C or T > A or G)